bain-cs111/bain-cs111.github.io/pages/_assignments/tutorials/tutorial_4/tutorial_4.md

 ```
 Where `test-for-base-case` is something that looks at the input to the function and determines if it’s the base case input and `answer-for-base-case` is the answer for the base case.
 We’ll fill in `TODO` in a minute.

-* What’s the recursive case?
+Step 4.
+What’s the recursive case?
 Remember the recursive case is what runs when the input is too hard to be handled by the base case.
 We call ourselves on a version of the input that's one step closer to being the base case.
 Then we take the answer to that and turn it into the answer for the original problem.
 So you can to decide two things:
   * How do you make the input to power be closer to your base case?
   * If you had the answer for the easier input, how would you use it to solve for the original input?

-* Now fill in the part in your code that says TODO:
+Step 5.
+Now fill in the part in your code that says TODO:
   * Write your recursive call, i.e. `(power easier-inputs)` where `easier-inputs` are whatever the easier version of the inputs are.
   * Change it to `(fixit (power easier-input))` where `fixit` is something that changes the answer to `(power easier-input)` into the answer for the original input.

+* * *

 ## Problem 2 - `power/iter`
 Now write `power` as an iterative recursion.
 Start by writing a helper function, `power-helper`, that takes an extra accumulator input: